Senior Management Team

 BA (Hons) Leicester University, PGCE Hull University

 Paul began his career as a secondary school teacher in York and Hull before joining Moorlands Preparatory School in Leeds where he was initially Head of English, before becoming Deputy Head.
 He joined Terrington in January 2015.
-He is U11 rugby coach, a Year 8 Form Tutor and assistant housemaster In the boarding house.
+He is U11 rugby coach and a Year 8 Form Tutor.
 Paul has two children Connor and Katie and enjoys reading, cycling and writing his own stories and poems.

 Mr Simon Pickering